British rule in Burma: From the Japanese surrender to Aung San's assassination

 Sir Hubert Rance as the new governor, and the Rangoon police went on strike.
 The strike, starting in September 1946, then spread from the police to government employees and came close to becoming a general strike.
 Rance calmed the situation by meeting with Aung San and convincing him to join the governor's Executive Council along with other members of the AFPFL.
 The new executive council, which now had increased credibility in the country, began negotiations for Burmese independence, which were concluded successfully in London as the Aung San-Attlee Agreement on 27 January 1947.

 The agreement left parts of the communist and conservative branches of the AFPFL dissatisfied, sending the Red Flag Communists led by Thakin Soe underground and the conservatives into opposition.
 Aung San also succeeded in concluding an agreement with ethnic minorities for a unified Burma at the Panglong Conference on 12 February, celebrated since as 'Union Day'.
 Shortly after, rebellion broke out in the Arakan led by the veteran monk U Seinda, and it began to spread to other districts.
 The popularity of the AFPFL, dominated by Aung San and the socialists, was eventually confirmed when it won an overwhelming victory in the April 1947 constituent assembly elections.

 Then a momentous event stunned the nation on 19 July 1947.
 U Saw, a conservative pre-war prime minister of Burma, engineered the assassination of Aung San and several members of his cabinet including his eldest brother Ba Win, the father of today's National League for Democracy exile-government leader Dr Sein Win, while meeting in the Secretariat.
 Since then, 19 July has been commemorated as Martyrs' Day in Burma.
 Thakin Nu, the Socialist leader, was now asked to form a new cabinet, and he presided over Burmese independence instituted under the Burma Independence Act 1947 on 4 January 1948.
 Burma chose to become a fully independent republic, and not a British Dominion upon independence.
 This was in contrast to the independence of India and Pakistan which both resulted in the attainment of dominion status.
 This may have been on account of anti-British popular sentiment being strong in Burma at the time.

+Burma became an independent republic on 4 January 1948.
+Civil war broke out just three months after independence.
+This conflict has continued under various guises to the present day.